-They will sometimes soak in shallow puddles or wet mud or dirt for hydration, or to hibernate or escape from the sun.
+Sometimes they will soak in shallow puddles or wet mud or dirt for hydration.
+They also at times do this to hibernate or escape from the sun.

-Ever year, thousands and thousands of eastern box turtles are unfortunately killed and seriously maimed as they try to cross roads that cut through their native habitats.
+Every year, thousands and thousands of eastern box turtles are unfortunately killed and seriously maimed as they try to crossroads that cut through their native habitats.

-Check out our article on the best turtle food brands.
+Check out this article on the best turtle food brands.

-Compared to other aquatic turtles such as red eared sliders, which absolutely love a good 55 gallon tank filled with water, eastern box turtles are a bit harder to manage.
+Compared to other aquatic turtles such as red eared sliders the eastern box turtle is a bit harder to take care of.

 It’s also a good idea to refrain from putting more than one male in the same tank or area, as they often times will fight and maim each other.
 The females generally seem to get along very well.

-The best type of environment for these type of turtles would ideally be to have kind of outdoor enclosure for them.
-An area with a small pond, lots of wet leaves and dirt, plants and other vegetation as well as an area where they can burrow into the ground to hibernate during the winter months.
+The best type of environment for these types of turtles would be to have an outdoor enclosure for them.
+An area with a small pond, lots of wet leaves and dirt, plants and other vegetation is ideal.
+Furthermore, they would need a place where they can burrow into the ground to hibernate during the winter months.

-As that is not possible for a lot of owners, the next best option would be recreate that environment inside a decent sized tub or two.
-You can do this by ensuring that the tub is of a big enough size and has access to;
+As that is not possible for a lot of owners, the next best option would be to recreate that environment inside a decent sized tub or two.
+You can do this by ensuring that the tub is of a big enough size and has access to:

-If this is not possible, it might be a good idea to care for another species which is a bit more manageable.
+If this is not possible, it might be a good idea to care for another species which is more manageable.

-Lastly, this species tend to be a bit fragile, so even if you are able to provide an optimal environment with all of these things, it is still relatively common for a good number of them to die (around 3 out of every 10).
-They aren’t the hardiest of turtle species, and do not like to be handled.
+Lastly, this turtle tends to be a bit fragile, so even if you are able to provide an optimal environment with all of these things, it is still relatively common for a good number of them to die (around 3 out of every 10).
+They aren’t the hardiest of turtles and do not like to be handled.